 - If the FAFSA is selected for verification, all required documents must be submitted and reviewed before the loan can be processed

-If you are eligible for a Federal Direct Subsidized Stafford Loan, it will be included in your financial aid award package.
+After submitting your FAFSA, If you are eligible for a Federal Direct Subsidized Stafford Loan, it will be included in your financial aid offer.

-- Step 1 – Accept the Stafford Subsidized Loan online via your myUMBC account.
+- Step 1 – Accept the Stafford Loan online via your myUMBC account.